-In 2012-13, Lusk fielded the seventh-youngest team in Division I basketball but led MSU to its 42nd straight winning record at home and the fifth-best turnover average in the nation (10.2).
-The Bears also set high-water marks for most games against ranked opponents with six and the best single-season scoring total for a freshman class in program history.
+In 2012-13, Lusk fielded the seventh-youngest team in Division I basketball but led MSU to a winning record at home and the fifth-best turnover average in the nation (10.2).
+The Bears also set program high-water marks for most games ever against ranked opponents with six and the best single-season scoring total for a freshman class in program history.

-The rebuilding campaign saw the young club finish in the NCAA's top 200 in the final RPI and the top 100 in home attendance average, despite a final 11-22 ledger.
-And for just the second time in school history, the Bears landed the MVC Freshman of the Year in Marcus Marshall, who broke Blake Ahearn's MSU freshman scoring standard with 368 points in 2012-13.
-Marshall was the top-scoring freshman in the MVC and also landed a spot on the league's prestigious All-Newcomer Team.
-The squad's lone senior Anthony Downing was named All-MVC honorable mention, while Nathan Scheer earned a spot on the MVC All-Bench Team and MVC Scholar-Athlete first team.
+The rebuilding campaign saw the young club finish in the NCAA’s top 200 in the final RPI and the top 100 in home attendance average, despite a final 11-22 ledger.
+The squad’s lone senior Anthony Downing was named All-MVC honorable mention, while Nathan Scheer earned a spot on the MVC All-Bench Team and MVC Scholar-Athlete first team.
 Christian Kirk was also a postseason honoree with MVC Scholar-Athlete second-team distinction.

-The busiest road schedule in school history saw the Bears log 21,373 miles of ground and air miles that included a summer tour of Costa Rica and Thanksgiving trip to Puerto Vallarta Mexico.
-After a couple of last-second defeats in the Puerto Vallarta event, the Bears started the MVC schedule with a 3-1 record, including a 70-59 home win over rival Southern Illinois.
-MSU finished strong too, going 3-3 down the stretch to earn the No. 7 seed for the Valley Tournament and finish 7-11 in league games (6-3 at home).
+The busiest road schedule in school history saw the 2012-13 Bears log 21,373 miles of ground and air miles that included a summer tour of Costa Rica and Thanksgiving trip to Puerto Vallarta, Mexico.
+After a couple of last-second defeats in the Puerto Vallarta event, the Bears started the MVC schedule with a 3-1 record, including a home win over rival Southern Illinois.